Since 1994, Disney Theatrical Productions have been transferring classic animations to the stage, but sadly, not all of them have made it to London.

 1. The Lion King – 1997

-Celebrating 20 years in London’s West End, The Lion King is still playing to audiences at the Lyceum Theatre.
+Celebrating 21 years in London’s West End, The Lion King is still playing to audiences at the Lyceum Theatre.
 The musical first premiered on Broadway at the New Amsterdam Theatre in October 1997 before moving to London in October 1999.
+You can buy tickets to The Lion King in London with Encore Radio here.